Owens Corning (OC) operates in the PINK. Famous for its Pink

 markets.
 Owens Corning traces its historical roots to 1938.

-Owens Corning in late 2014 reorganized into three business
+Owens Corning is organized in three business segments:

-segments: Composites, which generated 36% of the company's total
+Composites, which generated 34% of the company's total revenue in

 Within the Composites segment, the company's